C. V. Anand: Senior appointments

 In early 2018, Anand was deputed to the Government of India for five years and was appointed Inspector General Central Industrial Security Force (CISF), a Central Armed Police Force responsible for providing security to large installations and institutions.
 He headed the Airport sector II, headquartered at Bangalore.
 During this tenure, he also held additional charge as IG South Sector, headquartered at Chennai for 9 months.
 He also headed the West Sector for 6 months.
 After a two-and-a-half year stint, in August 2020, he was appointed Director of the National Industrial Security Academy (NISA).
 NISA is located in Hyderabad and is the training academy of the CISF.
 In August 2021, Anand was promoted to the rank of Additional director general of police (ADGP).

 Anand taking over as Commissioner of Police, Hyderabad City for the second time.

 On 25 December 2021, Anand was appointed the 58th Commissioner of Police (CP), Hyderabad.
 He took over from Anjani Kumar.
 He cracked down on corruption, dismissing from service 55 police officers in his first year as CP.
 He created a new wing, Hyderabad Narcotics Enforcement Wing (H-NEW), to combat narcotics menace in the city.
 Based on the success of H-NEW, a new bureau for the entire state, Telangana-Narcotics Bureau (T-NAB), was formed and Anand was given additional charge of the new bureau.
 A woman inspector was appointed as the Station House Officer (SHO), the head of a police station, for the first time in his tenure.
 The Integrated Command and Control Centre (ICCC) housing the new police commissionerate was inaugurated during his tenure as CP.
 Anand also effected the first reorganisation of the Hyderabad City Police in three decades.
 The city police force now has 7 zones with 28 divisions.

 After a two-year tenure as CP, in December 2023, Anand relinquished charge and was appointed Director General, Anti-Corruption Bureau.
 In July 2024, he was given additional charge of Director General (Vigilance & Enforcement).
 On 9 September 2024, Anand took over as Commissioner of Police, Hyderabad for the second time.
 On 27 September 2025, he was appointed Special Chief Secretary (Home) to the Government of Telangana.
 He was succeeded by V. C. Sajjanar as Police Commissioner.

+On 1 May 2026, he took over as the Director General of Police of Telangana, succeeding B. Shivadhar Reddy.